 Garrison is a tiny city located in the state of Minnesota.
 With a population of 203 people and just one neighborhood, Garrison is the 499th largest community in Minnesota.

-When you are in Garrison, you'll notice that it is more blue-collar than most other communities in America.
-39.13% of Garrison’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Garrison is a blue-collar town, with 39.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Garrison is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Garrison who work in sales jobs (13.04%), maintenance occupations (8.70%), and management occupations (8.70%).

-Garrison’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Garrison’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One of the benefits of Garrison is that there is very little traffic.
 The average commute to work is 12.27 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.